zdravkov/kendo-docs/getting-started/mobile/icons.md

 After that you will be able to specify it as a data-icon="arrow-e" in your application.

-Keep in mind that icons with Unicode codes starting from \e200 are already defined and in use, but only in iOS7 (and available starting from Q2 2013 SP).
+Keep in mind that icons with Unicode codes from \e0ca to \e0f0 are the original Kendo UI Mobile icons listed in the beginning of the article.
+Also, the ones starting from \e200 are already defined and in use, but only in the iOS7 platform theme (and available starting from Q2 2013 SP).

 <style>
 @font-face {